Arizona-Tecnologia/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

-In addition to manually specifying all migration instructions, the `MigrationPlanBuilder` is able to generate migration instructions for all *equal* activities in the source and targer process definitions.
+In addition to manually specifying all migration instructions, the `MigrationPlanBuilder` is able to generate migration instructions for all *equal* activities in the source and target process definitions.
 This can reduce the effort for creating a migration to only those activities that are not equal.

 Equality of a pair of activities is defined as follows: